Table of Contents

 The the narrative of the rich man and Lazarus in Luke 16:19-31, doesn’t teach eternal hell.
 It is only a parable used to stress a particular lesson.
-Many facts make it clear that this is only a parable.
+Many facts are obvious that this is only a parable.
 Here are a few:

-So, what’s the lesson taught in this parable?
 The rich man was a symbol of the Jewish nation, feasting on the Scriptures while the beggar at the gate represented the Gentiles, who were starving for God’s Word.
 Jesus concluded the parable with the observation that “If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead” (Luke 16:31).
 And, when Jesus did later raise a man named Lazarus from the dead, most of the Jewish leaders still chose not to believe in Him (John 12:9-11).
-Jesus was reaching out for the Jewish religious leaders who had all the light in the scriptures yet they still rejected Him.
+Jesus was reaching out for the Jewish religious leaders who had all the light in the scriptures, yet, they still rejected Him.

 In His service,